-The Contractor and/or its environmental representative shall be present during the audit and shall supply the Principal with all documentation, access and assistance as required.
+The Contractor and/or its environmental or cultural heritage representative shall be present during the audit and shall supply the Principal with all documentation, access and assistance as required.

-The Contractor shall undertake at least one internal audit as part of the EMP (Maintenance) during the term of the Contract so relevant operational changes are made to reduce the risk of environmental harm.
+The Contractor shall undertake at least one internal audit as part of the EMP (Maintenance) during the term of the Contract so relevant operational changes are made to reduce the risk of environmental or cultural heritage harm.